Jacques-Albert Senave: Move to Paris and Ypres

 The money earned from this commission allowed Senave to travel to Paris in 1780.
-Here he continued his studies at the Académie royale de peinture et de sculpture for a few months until his money ran out.
+He continued his studies at the Académie royale de peinture et de sculpture for a few months until his money ran out.
 He returned to his hometown where he worked on local commissions for religious institutions and local dignitaries.
-Through contacts of his patron the abbot Hennekin he was admitted as a student in the academy of Ypres.
-In Ypres he was also introduced to prominent art lovers.
+Through contacts of his patron the abbot Hennequin, he was admitted as a student in the Academy of Ypres.
+In Ypres, Senave was also introduced to prominent art lovers.
 The bishop of Ypres Felix Josephus Hubertus de Wavrans became his patron.
 Senave painted portraits and other subjects for the bishop.